OkayToGreat/collaborative-writing/drafts/improve-your-life-with-ChatGPT.md

 ![I want to improve my life - ask me for context](../assets/improve-your-life-with-ChatGPT/example3-askmeforcontext.png)

-Instead of asking it to do the task, we now instruct the ChatGPT to ask questions about the context.
-If we answer them, it must help it to do better completions.
+As seen in the response, even ChatGPT recognizes that asking questions about your current context can help it understand and provide more personalized advice.
+Instead of asking it to do the task, we now instruct ChatGPT to ask questions about the context.

 ## Advanced Prompting

-All three examples show you how context is important to ChatGPT.
+All three examples demonstrate why context is important.
 The more context you give it, the better it can respond to your request.
 Those are sure to get you started, but let's look at some more advanced prompting techniques.
 These techniques will transform your ChatGPT experience.

 ### Prompt Length & Asking for Multiple Things